ronenm/meteor-currency/README.md

 Currently Exchange uses Yahoo Query to query for exchange rates but this name space can be expanded to support other currencies.

-Exchange supports can be used both on the client and on the server but the usage is abit different.
+Exchange supports can be used both on the client and on the server but the usage is a bit different.
 This section will concentrate on the common and server only operations.

-See the reactivity section for explanasion on using Exchange on the client.
+See the reactivity section for explanation on using Exchange on the client.

 ### The `Exchange` function